-I’ve never been much of a girly, girly.
+I’ve never been much of a girly-girl.
 I like to wear dresses and skirts, but I’m all tomboy on the inside.
 You can see my style reflected in how we raise and dress our daughter.
-Even my daughter’s toys tend to lean more towards gender neutral things than say princesses and barbies.
-Needless to say, it was a big shock this year when out of the blue she insisted on being a Princess for Halloween.
+Even my daughter’s toys tend to lean more towards gender neutral things than say, princesses and Barbies.
+Needless to say, it was a big shock this year when out of the blue, she insisted on being a princess for Halloween.

 At first I laughed at the idea.
-“Silly, Rowan” I thought.
+“Silly Rowan,” I thought.
 Didn’t she know I wanted us to be a family of skeletons for Halloween?
 I had the whole thing planned already.
 I was super excited because with a big pregnant belly, I wanted to paint a skeleton baby on my shirt.
 How often does that chance come along?
 I dismissed her idea and told her we were going to be skeletons all together.
-I know the day will come when I don’t have a say anymore in what she gets to dress up as, but I wasn’t ready for it to be this year.
+I knew the day would come when I didn’t have a say anymore in what she dressed up as, but I wasn’t ready for it to be this year.

 Boy, I love that kid!